—- Eyewitness account —-

 Back in the car once again, we tailed the convoy.
 Tu Do Street (now Dong Khoi), once bustling with tourists and foreigners was then a ghost town.
 Over the bridge we slid onto a less-wealthy district 4 (only a mile apart, but miles apart).
 At maximum speed, impossible today, the lead bus skidded suddenly then made a sharp left to Pier 5.
 Had my brother failed to floor the over occupied car bumper-to-bumper, we would have been cut off.

-Those drivers always had ready a bottle of Scotch to bribe the guards who perhaps couldn’t care less about a convoy with a car in tow.
-Next morning at 4:58AM, the last 11 marines tossed tear gas canisters instead of liquor down the embassy stairs to end decades-long involvement.
+Those drivers always had ready a bottle of Scotch to bribe the guards who couldn’t care less about a car in tow.
+Next morning at 4:58AM, the last 11 marines tossed tear gas canisters instead of liquor down the stairs to end decades-long involvement.

-Those precious brief seconds slipped us right through.
-Our “sliding doors” for the lack of equivalent expression.
-The boom barrier mercilessly – like a “guillotine” blade in vertical drop, slow to a stop only by its counterweight.
-If I had had two heads, one would have rolled – most likely – its romantic twin of that pre-med aspirant, who a day earlier, had collected donation in our SPCN Lecture Hall for Central-Region refugees – not knowing himself end up joining their exodus: “Do you know the way to the river”.
+The boom barrier mercilessly – like a “guillotine” blade in vertical drop, only slow by its counterweight before full stop.
+Those seconds slipped us right through.
+Our “sliding doors”.
+If I had had two heads, one would have rolled – more likely – the romantic twin of that pre-med aspirant, who just a few days earlier, had collected donation in his SPCN Lecture Hall for Central-Region refugees – not knowing himself asking:

 CLUB NAUTIQUE PARKING

 Inside the gate, in broad daylight, shirtless bystanders were milling about, lurking and looting.
 Office supplies and abandoned equipment littered the ground.
 Even police changed to plain clothes to join in: “Finally US Aid got to us.”
 He meant furniture and air conditioner, luxury none of us on “dong” salary could ever afford.
-Even on my brother’s medic captain’s pay, his first wife couldn’t afford to stay “til death do us part”, hence, my single brother was again with us.
+Even on my brother’s medic captain’s pay, his first wife couldn’t afford to stay “til death do us part”.

-What had been bottled up e.g. class resentment, religious and ethnic strife, 400X Hiroshima worth of bomb – 4.6 million tons to be exact- agent Orange and agent CIA, death and destruction, divorce and dispossession – finally popped, Khmer-Rouge style: the inmates running the asylum.
-Its lit blew up.
+What had been bottled up e.g. class resentment, religious and ethnic strife, 400X Hiroshima worth of bomb – 4.6 million tons to be exact- agent Orange and agent CIA, death and destruction, divorce and dispossession – coup after coup, long speeches and teary farewell (they, us, them, which side was which) finally popped, Khmer-Rouge style: the inmates running the asylum when the lit blew up.

 My brother saw a parked car whose chauffeur slump over its steering wheel.
 His body was the only one on the lot that wasn’t moving.
 There was nothing more dangerous than young men who suddenly be in the possession of a loaded gun.
 Heck, even young girls too (revolutionary chic’s!).